nalqit/py-engine/ENGINE_USAGE.md

 ## Overview

 The PyEngine 2D engine provides a layered architecture for building 2D games in pure Python.
-This guide walks you through using the engine, its core features, and building a simple game step‑by‑step.
+This guide walks you through using the engine, its core features, and building a simple game step-by-step.

 ---

 ## Core Engine Components

-- **Renderer** – Handles drawing sprites, animated sprites, and particles.
+- **Engine** – The main entry point.
+Handles the game loop, timing, and systems.
+- **Node2D** – Base class for all 2D objects.
+Handles transform propagation (position, scale).
-- **PhysicsBody2D** – Generic physics body with gravity, impulses, and collision resolution.
+- **PhysicsBody2D** – Level 3 physics body with gravity, impulses, and automatic collision resolution.
-- **CollisionWorld** – Manages colliders, performs AABB checks, and returns `CollisionResult`.
+- **CollisionWorld** – Manages colliders and performs AABB checks.
-- **InputManager** – Abstracts keyboard/gamepad input into a simple dictionary.
+- **InputSystem** – Accessible via `Engine.instance.input`.
+Handles keyboard signals.
-- **TweenManager** – Property interpolation for smooth animations (juice).
+- **TweenManager** – Component for property interpolation (juice).
-- **ParticleEmitter2D** – Emits particles for effects like dust or sparks.
+- **ParticleEmitter2D** – Component for visual effects like dust or sparks.

 ---